rotzila/music-muscle/README.md

 ### 3D printed parts

 It was designed 3 parts, [top](https://github.com/rotzila/music-muscle/blob/master/box/top.stl), [bottom](https://github.com/rotzila/music-muscle/blob/master/box/bottom.stl) and a [button](https://github.com/rotzila/music-muscle/blob/master/box/button.stl), to encapsulate all the Hardware used in this prototype.

+## Acknowledgments

+This project was done at the IT - Instituto de Telecomunicações of Instituto Superior Técnico, as an intern with the supervision of Prof. Hugo Plácido da Silva.

+## References

+Pedro Miguel Russo.
+Development and Testing of Algorithms for Real-Time Feature Extraction from Biosignals.
+BSc work, Escola Superior de Tecnologia de Setúbal - Politécnico de Setúbal, 2019.